 said Steve Wall, Vice President of Lighthouse Interactive.
 "The game has already

 been released to rave reviews and retail success in France, Germany, Austria and

 Switzerland, and we want to ensure Belief & Betrayal receives the same attention

 with the English version in North America and other English speaking

-The America's Army Website offers a
+The America's Army Website

 new version 2.8.2 of America's Army Overmatch, the freeware Unreal-engine

 military shooter created by the US Army.
 The new version offers a pair of new

 missions, a new Virtual Army Experience, Voice Activated Control, Field